bartbutenaers/node-red-contrib-rtsp-client/README.md

 ***Have a look at the [wiki](https://github.com/bartbutenaers/node-red-contrib-rtsp-client/wiki) for extra tutorials!***

 ## Install
+This node has ***not*** been published on NPM, so it needs to be installed directly from this Github repo.
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):
 ```
-npm install node-red-contrib-rtsp-client
+npm install bartbutenaers/node-red-contrib-rtsp-client
 ```

 I would like to thank [Kevin Godell](https://github.com/kevinGodell) for sharing all his FFmpeg knowledge with the Node-RED community.
 This node contains a lot of information that I learned from him.
 Please have a look at his [node-red-contrib-ffmpeg-spawn](https://github.com/kevinGodell/node-red-contrib-ffmpeg-spawn) node if you want to do other stuff with FFmpeg in Node-RED.